Celebrity cruise ship reroutes in Bahamas to deliver food, aid after Dorian

 For food, the Celebrity Equinox acquired more resources during a previous port stop, and was stocked with enough for eight to 10 days, said Alexander Capello, an executive chef.

-The ship was carrying more than 5,400 pounds of food — for the makings of cold cut sandwiches to hot dishes, such as chicken, rice and beans.
+The ship was carrying more than 5,400 pounds of food — to make everything from cold cut sandwiches to hot dishes, such as chicken, rice and beans.
 In addition, more than 300,000 bottles of water were being handed out by the cruise operator's ships.
 In the coming days, the company is looking to establish a field kitchen on land to continue providing meals.

 Following Hurricane Dorian, Zeiger said, the cruise line is working with the Bahamian government to identify evacuees who want to go from Freeport to Nassau.